MontealegreLuis/api-problem-spring-boot/docs/constraint-violation-advice.md

 }
 ```

-You can also completely override how `ConstraintViolationException` objects are managed.
+You can also completely override how `ConstraintViolationException` objects are handled.
 The example belows removes the exception information and the logging logic and only returns the response

 ```java